arangodb/docs/3.10/foxx-reference-modules-queues.md

 Returns an array of job ids of jobs in the given queue with the status `"progress"`, optionally filtered by the given job type.
-The jobs is looked up in the specified queue in the current database.
+The jobs are looked up in the specified queue in the current database.

 **Arguments**